Teaching

 Project / Helena Cermeño / Details on HisPos

-Through a structured, project-based learning approach, students will engage in a comparative analysis of community-oriented housing projects in different geographical, social and political contexts.
-They will apply basic planning methodologies, explore strategic and spatial planning tools, and develop policy-oriented solutions to improve the effectiveness and scalability of community projects.
-In addition, this introductory project will be linked to the Kassel SDG+ Lab to align with global sustainability goals and foster interdisciplinary collaboration.
-As part of the SDG+ Lab 's ongoing Community Housing Challenge, students will investigate how community projects deal with institutional frameworks, governance structures and participatory processes, addressing structural tensions, collaboration mechanisms and regulatory challenges.
-The project concludes with a student-led research synthesis that combines visual mapping, different representation techniques and policy recommendations to inform and advance the discussion on a future roadmap for collaborative housing projects in Kassel.
-Based on the collaborative housing group anchored in the SDG+ Lab, the students' work is intended to produce outputs that can contribute to the creation of a municipal support structure for collaborative housing in the long term - comparable to the housing advice centers in Frankfurt, Marburg or Göttingen.
-The aim of this initiative is to support the realization of such community projects, to strengthen their feasibility, scalability and long-term sustainability and to establish Kassel as a model for sustainable neighbourhood development and community living in Hesse.
+Students will engage in a comparative analysis of CH initiatives across different geographical, social, and policy contexts through a structured project-based learning approach.
+They will apply basic planning methodologies, explore strategic and spatial planning tools, and develop policy-oriented solutions to enhance the effectiveness and scalability of CH models.
+For that purpose, this project will be connected to the Kassel SDG+ Lab, aligning with global sustainability objectives and fostering interdisciplinary collaboration.
+To contribute to the SDG+ Lab’s ongoing Gemeinschaftlich Wohnen Challenge, students will examine how CH initiatives navigate institutional frameworks, governance structures, and participatory processes while addressing structural tensions, collaboration mechanisms, and regulatory challenges.
+The course will conclude with a student-led research synthesis, combining visual mapping, diverse representation techniques, and policy recommendations to inform and advance discussions on a future roadmap for collaborative housing projects in Kassel.
+In alignment with the SDG+ Lab-anchored Gemeinschaftlich Wohnen working group, the work of students will seek to produce outputs that can contribute in the long run to the establishment of a municipal support structure for communal living, comparable to housing counselling centres in Frankfurt, Marburg or Göttingen.
+This initiative would seek to support the realization of such projects, strengthening their feasibility, scalability, and long-term sustainability and potentially establishing Kassel as a model for sustainable neighbourhood development and communal living in Hessen.

-At the end of the introductory project, students will have acquired practical skills in the areas of team-oriented research, spatial analysis and visual representation.
-They will also have acquired a basic understanding of planning methods and political frameworks in the field of community living.
-This enables them to critically evaluate housing models, develop context-specific planning strategies and deal with the topics of housing affordability, social inclusion and sustainability in a well-founded manner.
+By the end of the course, students will have acquired practical skills in team-oriented research, spatial analysis, and visual representation.
+Additionally, they will have developed a foundational understanding of urban planning methods and policy frameworks related to collaborative housing.
+This will enable them to critically evaluate housing models, develop context-specific planning strategies, and engage in informed discussions on housing affordability, social inclusion, and sustainability.

 Lecture / Carsten Keller and Moritz Merten / Details on HisPos